Optical-Quantum-Communication-Theory/ImprovedDecoyStateAndFlagStateSquashingMethods/README.md

 #### equal intensities:
 - `pmSixStateWCP_decoy_Flag`: preset for six-state protocol with decoy state with equal intensities (clean and correct intervals)
 - `pmSixStateLossyDescription_Flag_Reduced`: description file for six-state protocol with decoy states and the flag-state squasher from Theorem 1 together with Eq.
 (78)
-- `pmSixStateWCPChannel_Flag_Reduced`: Channel model for six-state protocol implementing decoy analysis from Wang et. al. with flag-state squasher
+- `pmSixStateWCPChannel_Flag_Reduced`: Channel model for six-state protocol implementing decoy analysis from Wang et. al. [2] with flag-state squasher
 - `pmSixStateWCPChannel_Flag_improved`: Channel model for six-state protocol using improved decoy methods with flag-state squasher
-- `pmSixStateWCPChannel_Flag_nodecoy`: Channel model for six-state protocol with no decoy intensities using results from Rusca et. al., i.e. e_0 = 1/2
+- `pmSixStateWCPChannel_Flag_nodecoy`: Channel model for six-state protocol with no decoy intensities using results from Rusca et. al. [1], i.e. e_0 = 1/2

 #### different intensities:
 - `pmSixStateWCP_decoy_Flag_dif_int`: preset for six-state protocol with decoy state with different intensities (used with and without bit bias)
 - `pmSixStateLossyDescription_Flag_dif_int`: description file for six-state protocol with decoy states and different intensities
 - `pmSixStateLossyDescription_Flag_bit_bias`: description file for six-state protocol with decoy states and different intensities applying a bit bias
-- `pmSixStateWCPChannel_Flag_dif_int`: Channel model for six-state protocol using improved decoy methods or decoy analysis from Wang et. al. for different intensities
+- `pmSixStateWCPChannel_Flag_dif_int`: Channel model for six-state protocol using improved decoy methods or decoy analysis from Wang et. al. [4] for different intensities
-- `pmSixStateWCPChannel_Flag_bit_bias`: Channel model for six-state protocol using improved decoy methods or decoy analysis from Wang et. al. for different intensities and applies a bit bias
+- `pmSixStateWCPChannel_Flag_bit_bias`: Channel model for six-state protocol using improved decoy methods or decoy analysis from Wang et. al. [4] for different intensities and applies a bit bias

 ## Install instructions